 I doubt anyone could travel through Sumatra and not be totally taken by the beauty of the spired roof houses (the “Rumah Bagonjong”) typical of Minangkabau culture.
-These iconic looking long house dwellings have become a well known symbol of Indonesian heritage and are often mimicked in the architecture of Indonesian government and embassy buildings around the globe.
+These iconic looking long house homes have become a well known symbol of Indonesian heritage to the point that they are often mimicked in style by the architecture of Indonesian embassies around the globe.

-The costs involved in building a “Rumah Bagonjong” over the years have become prohibitive as has the price and availability of quality timber.
-Today a new Minang style homes are no longer affordable for the masses in a rapidly developing Sumatra but there are many old style homes to restore.
-Some have been transformed into guest houses that offer inviting accommodation for tourists.
+The costs involved in building a Rumah Bagonjong have increased over the years along with the price and availability of quality timber.
+Today a new Minang style home is no longer affordable for many locals in a rapidly developing Sumatra and Indonesian nation but there are still many old style homes to admire and perhaps even restore.
+Some have even been transformed into guest houses that offer lodging for the occasional tourist.